jspaetzel/meh.dev/_posts/2019-12-04-dropin-jekyll-build-github.markdown

 layout: post
 title:  "Drop-in Github Action Jekyll Builds"
 date:   2019-12-04 00:00:00 -0800
-edited:   2019-12-04 00:00:00 -0800
+edited: 2021-03-11T02:12:44.495718-08:00
 tags:
 - CI
 - Jekyll
 - Github Actions
 ---

-Github Actions are a reasonably powerful way to automate your CI/CD pipeline.
-I've experimented with using it to build this website and came up with an easy to use script that's a drop in way of building and deploying a jekyll website.
+Github Actions are a powerful way to automate your CI/CD pipeline.
+I've experimented with using it to build this website and came up with an easy to use script that's a drop in way of building and deploying jekyll to github pages.

 This script has a couple assumptions:
 * Jekyll builds the site into the `_site` directory